-There are hundreds of editions of Burns's poems, which vary in completeness and accuracy.
+There are hundreds of editions of Burns's poems, though they vary in completeness and accuracy.
 The standard scholarly edition remains James Kinsley, ed., The Poems and Songs of Robert Burns, 3 vols.
-(Oxford: Clarendon Press, 1968), though this will soon be superseded by a new multi-volume complete works, the Oxford Edition of Robert Burns (the prose and two song volumes are published, another song volume comes next, to be followed by multi-volume series for the correspondence and poems.
+(Oxford: Clarendon Press, 1968).
+This is gradually being superseded by a new multi-volume complete works, the Oxford Edition of Robert Burns (the prose and two song volumes are published, another song volume comes next, to be followed by multi-volume series for the correspondence and poems.
 For reference in citing the Kinsley edition, note that Kinsley's one-volume Oxford Standard Authors edition (1971) uses the same item-numbering for the poems as his 3-volume version, even though the page-numbers differ.
 For research, it is generally useful to consult the commentary and background notes in several editions.

 Most people search for Burns quotations on-line, but the modern concordance by James Mackay includes entries for some of the major variants in Burns quotations, not just for one version, and helpfully also includes entries for poems sometimes attributed to Burns but that are generally regarded as apocryphal.